Retrospective Approach To Neo-Classicism in USA - Fighting the Snake of Nihilism

 Sophia, Oil On Canvas, 28 x 30'' by Ed.
 Beato

-Eddie Beato, Ink On Paper
+Eddie Beato, self-drawing, age 29, Ink On Paper

 Nihilismo quiere decir nada, que la vida no tiene sentido: